elrod/php-easyMVC/README.md

 - To let your views access your modules just use this instruction BEFORE displaying your view:
   "$this->registry->template->modules = $this->registry->modules;"
 - Remember all Controllers extends baseController and MUST implement at least an index() method, wich is the default action selected by the router.
-- Note that all Modules Controllers extends modulesController (version 0.1.1) and MUST implement the index($args = NULL) method to use paramenters
+- Note that all Modules Controllers extends modulesController (version 0.1.1+) and MUST implement the index($args = NULL) method to use paramenters
 - To access your DB just set your DBMS credentials in the config.php, and use the $this->registry->db instance to interact with your DBMS, all the allowed operations are indicated in the models/db.class.php abstract class.
+- Translation System (version 0.2.0): set the $language in the config.php to 'auto' (default) to automatically select the first available preferred language based on your visitor's browser preferred languages, you can also force a language, by setting the $language variable to the language you want, for instance, put it-IT to load the it-IT.xml language file.
+Than create your language file in the locale folder, and fill it using the en-US.xml file as reference.
+To get the translation just call in your controller the get_translation method and store it in a template variable in this way: "$this->registry->template->varname = $this->registry->translationEngine->get_translation('controllername','actionname','text_id');" and print $varname in your view.
+- Translation System can be disabled by setting the $language var in the config file to 'disabled'